joantriay88/extract_uoc/readme.md

 EXTRACT
 ===================

 EXTRACT is a .JSON parser for [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html) from [Open edX](https://open.edx.org/).
-That parser extract data from the logs and create a new file for every variable that extract.
+That parser extract data from the logs and create a new files for every variable that extract.
 Normally every variable is referred to a an event from  [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).

 ----------